Frequently Asked Questions

 1. Night time deep cleanse with a sonic vibrating brush & gentle cleanser.
 In the morning, steam with a warm washcloth (no cleansing in the am).

-2. Apply a treatment serum (which will vary depending on your specific skin care needs), twice daily.
+2. After cleansing and/or steaming your skin, application of treatment serum (which will vary to accommodate your specific skin care needs), twice daily.
 No toner needed.

-3. After your treatment serum, apply a good moisturizer (no active ingredients here either) twice daily.
+3. Then after your treatment serum, application of a good moisturizer (no active ingredients here either) twice daily.

 Do you recommend a consultation?